 1] Use WinKey Killer or WinKill

 Download and use WinKey Killer, a freeware app.
-But this does not appear to be working on later Windows versions.
+However, this does not appear to work on later Windows versions.

 I have, however, tried WinKill on my Windows 11/10 and it worked.